 There are times when you simply can't update your iOS to the latest version iOS 12/13 for now or restore your iPhone or iPad to factory settings using the usual way due to some weird errors, right?
 You then opt to use recovery mode to restore your iOS device via iTunes, to get the issue resolved.
 But, what if the iPhone recovery mode not working and how would you fix it?
 Well!
 We've tailored this post specifically to guide the users to resolve such a troublesome issue.

-Let's first learn why iPhone recovery mode not working in your iPhone.
-The possible causes for this are – iTunes doesn't work normally, improper iOS firmware installation (including iOS 12), iPhone unable to connect to server, iPhone hardware problem and so on.
+Let's first learn why iPhone recovery mode not working on your iPhone.
+The possible causes for this are – iTunes doesn't work normally, improper iOS firmware installation (including iOS 12/13), iPhone unable to connect to a server, iPhone hardware problem and so on.
 Let's now uncover the solutions to get it fixed.

 1. Update iTunes to the Latest Version

 The first solution to iPhone recovery mode not working issue is updating iTunes.
-Most issues with iOS devices get fixed when the iTunes and iOS is updated.
+Most issues with iOS devices get fixed when iTunes and iOS are updated.
 Here are the steps –

 - Launch App Store on Mac > Updates > check macOS/iTunes updates > If yes > Click Update.

 - Downloaded iTunes from Apple website > next, launch iTunes > Help > 'Check for Updates' > 'Install'.